 Left to right: Onlooker, Melissa, Bryce

-We had lunch after water testing, and then Matt & I showed the EWB group all the goodies we brought to get this Biosand Filter project going.
+We had lunch after water testing, and then Matt & I showed the

-The rest of the day was spent unpacking, showering, rigging up mosquito netting, and planning our activities/goals for Tuesday and the rest of the week.
+The goods: Molds, a filter (not broken in transport, woo hoo), lids, diffuser plates, tubes, luggage, etc. The rest of the day was spent unpacking, showering, rigging up mosquito netting, and planning our activities/goals for Tuesday and the rest of the week.

 You'll notice that in many of the pictures taken in Milot we are wearing scrubs.
 The organization we stayed with runs a hospital, and most of their volunteers are doctors who all have to wear them.
 So, there is a large supply for all guests to wear.
 They're very light & comfortable, and we didn't have to wash them :).